 This programme provides the opportunity to progress to postgraduate study at MA level and higher.
-A new pathway within the MA in Music at Colchester Institute is being developed.

 Since 2010, Film Music graduate Scott Ampleford has been working alongside New York animators behind the animated fan series of Doctor Who known as “Doctor Puppet”.
 Scott composes and narrates each episode and has used students and staff from University Centre Colchester and professional musicians to record the live instruments and singing.
 The project is supported by the BBC and Scott has spoken at a number of American conventions with the animation team.